tizenorg/toolchains.python/Doc/library/io.rst

    :class:`RawIOBase` implementation, but wrap one, like :class:`BufferedWriter` and :class:`BufferedReader` do.

-   :class:`BufferedIOBase` provides or overrides these members in addition to those from :class:`IOBase`:
+   :class:`BufferedIOBase` provides or overrides these methods and attribute in addition to those from :class:`IOBase`:

    .. attribute:: raw